-CSU Health Network, in partnership with UCHealth, offers state-of-the-art, low-dose digital imaging services for students.
+CSU Health Network, in partnership with UCHealth, offers state-of-the-art, low-dose digital imaging services (x-rays) for students.

-Students must have a referral from a CSU Health Network medical provider or an outside medical provider to access imaging services.
+Students must have a referral from a CSU Health Network medical provider to access imaging services.

 Radiology services are staffed by licensed radiologic technologists.
 All x-rays are electronically transmitted to Advanced Medical Imaging Consultants (AMIC) consulting radiologists for interpretation, and electronically shared with a patient’s provider for follow-up.